Promaethius/WHMCS-iRedAdmin-Pro/README.md

 Purchase of a product in WHMCS will raise the iRedAdmin administrator's domain capacity by one.
 The domain can be billed as a separate object from users including total domain storage space.
 The WHMCS server status cron function will ping the iRedAdmin-Pro domain to parse the number of users and then utilize the WHMCS api to invoice an amount per user per hour as well as total domain storage per hour.

+This module makes quite a few assumptions about the separation of products: that iRedAdmin is best suited for managing domains, users, quota, and mailboxes and that WHMCS is best suited to bill those objects.
+Therefore, the only configurations that WHMCS uses on iRedAdmin is as follows:
+1) Creation of an iRedAdmin admin.
+2) Suspension/Unsuspension of an admin.
+3) Increasing and reducing the number of max_domains allowed for an admin.

+Pro-rate billing is included by default so the iRedAdmin admin can specify in his domains how many users/storage could exist and be billed for it accordingly as a soft ceiling.

 ## WHMCS Configuration Options
 ```php
 function WHMCS-iRedAdmin-Pro_ConfigOptions() {